EronTokie/applestoreavailableapps/README.md

 # applestoreavailableapps
-This is a SQL project that will show the apps that are available in the apple store.
+this is a SQL project about an app developer aspiring to make an app for the Apple store

+ The StakeHolders:

+Our stakeholder is an aspiring app developer who needs data driven-insights to decide what type of app to build.

+Questions that they want answers to:

+What app categories are most popular?

+What price should I set?

+How can I maximize user ratings?